Connect with us

 In design mix concrete, ratios of components are accurately determined to achieve a mix with the desired strength.
 It is also made according to the required properties of fresh concrete.

 The design mix of concrete is the most appropriate tactic to select mix proportions.
-It results in the most economical production of concrete with the suitable properties.
+It results in the most economical production of concrete with suitable properties.

 Nevertheless, the design mix of concrete does not guarantee the correct mix ratios for the prescribed performance.